 A lone sailboat floats off the coast of Rhodes at sunset.

-Santorini, with its stunning coastline and striking blue-and-white domed churches, is at the top of every Greek island-hopper’s bucket list.
+Santorini, with its stunning coastline and striking blue-and-white domed churches, is at the top of nearly every Greek island-hopper’s bucket list.

 Oia (pronounced “Ia”) is the most famous of Santorini’s villages, but we were equally charmed by the capital city Fira, with its quiet Catholic Cathedral and cliffside cafes affording brilliant views.
 If you get chance, try to make your way to Mt.
 Profitis Ilias, whose 567-meter height promises a breathtaking panorama of the island.